 Translating as Father Frost, Moș Gerilă was Romania’s gift-giver for almost fifty years.

 Before the 1940s, Romanian children’s presents were dropped off by Father Christmas (well, Moș Crăciun, as they called him).
-However, when communists took power in the country, they made the bizarre decision to ban Christmas.
+However, when communists took power in the country, they made the decision to ban Christmas.
 All celebration of the day was made illegal, and Moș Gerilă was introduced to bring gifts to the children on 30th December – the “Day of the Republic”.

-As a physical representation of the state, Moș Gerilă was considered to be young and athletic (rather than old and overweight, like the Father Christmases seen in the decadent West).
+As a physical representation of the state, Moș Gerilă was considered to be young and athletic (rather than old and overweight, like the Father Christmases seen in the West).
 However, this handsome young Santa-substitute failed to win over people’s hearts in the same way as the chubby, bearded version and, when communism fell, most people went back to celebrating with Moș Crăciun.

 Netherlands | Sinterklaas